 - (a) A Councillor may alter a motion of which he/she has given notice with the consent of the meeting.
-The meeting's consent will be signified without discussion - (b) A Councillor may alter a motion which he/she has moved without notice with the consent of both the meeting and the seconder.
-The meeting's consent will be signified without discussion - (c) Only alterations which could be made as an amendment may be made.
+The meeting's consent will be signified without discussion by a show of hands and the number of votes for or against the motion or amendment or abstaining from voting will be recorded.
+A record of the vote taken shall be recorded in the minutes of the meeting without discussion - (b) A Councillor may alter a motion which he/she has moved without notice with the consent of both the meeting and the seconder.
+The meeting's consent will be signified without discussion by a show of hands and the number of votes for or against the motion or amendment or abstaining from voting will be recorded.
+A record of the vote taken shall be recorded in the minutes of the meeting without discussion - (c) Only alterations which could be made as an amendment may be made.